frederic-perez/AmE-dictionary/data/idioms.md

 __walk on eggshells__ :dart::three: To walk on eggshells is to exercise extreme caution.
 The extended use apparently comes from the fact that eggshells are fragile and would, upon being stepped on, break easily.
 It would take an impossibly light step to not break them.
 The phrase is used especially to refer to acting carefully around someone who may be easily upset. _They had to walk on eggshells around the unpredictable coworker._
 __walk on water__ :two: To perform godlike or superhuman feats.
 The phrase refers to the Gospel story in which Jesus walks on water.
 __walk out the door__ To leave a place. _She walked out the door without saying goodbye._
-__walk someone through something__ To lead someone through a complex problem or thought process. _Mary walked Jane through the complex solution to the calculus problem.
+__walk someone through something__ :two: To lead someone through a complex problem or thought process. _Mary walked Jane through the complex solution to the calculus problem.
 Do I have to walk you through this solution?_
 __walk someone through__
 __walk the line__ :dart::three: To remain neutral rather than committing to a particular position, view, or thing. _When my kids fight, I try to walk the line rather than siding with one of them._
 __walk the walk__ :dart::two::hammer: